rahulpathak109/hive-testbench/README.md

 - Step 1: Prepare your environment.

   In addition to Hadoop and Hive, before you begin ensure ```gcc``` is installed and available on your system path.
 If you system does not have it, install it using yum or apt-get.
+  Set javac in your path.
+Example `export PATH=$PATH:/usr/java/jdk1.8.0_232-cloudera/bin`

 - Step 2: Decide which test suite(s) you want to use.